fltk/fltk/README.CMake.txt

  2.2.1  CMake Specific Configuration Options
 ---------------------------------------------

-There are only three CMake options that you may want to specify:
+There are only four CMake options that you typically want to specify.

-CMAKE_BUILD_TYPE
+Each option has a specific ":type" setting which is kind of optional but should usually be specified in scripts.

+-G "Generator"
+    This specifies the build system you want to use.
+In most cases the platform specific default can be used, but you may want to use another generator, e.g. "Ninja" on Unix-like platforms (Linux) where "Unix Makefiles" is the default.
+On Windows the default is "Visual Studio xxxx ..." if it is installed, on macOS it is "Unix Makefiles" like on other Unix-like platforms but you can use "Xcode" if you like.
+Other build systems (generators) may be available on your platform, but these are out of the scope of this document.
+    The command `cmake --help` outputs a list of available generators.

+-D CMAKE_BUILD_TYPE:STRING=...
     This specifies what kind of build this is i.e. Release, Debug...
     Platform specific compile/link flags/options are automatically selected by CMake depending on this value.

-CMAKE_INSTALL_PREFIX
+Some generators, notably IDE systems (e.g. Visual Studio on Windows, Xcode on macOS) ignore this option.
+You can specify the build type at build time with these generators.

+-D CMAKE_INSTALL_PREFIX:PATH=...
     Where everything will go on install.
 Defaults are /usr/local for Unix and C:\Program Files\FLTK for Windows.

+-D CMAKE_OSX_ARCHITECTURES:STRING=...
-CMAKE_OSX_ARCHITECTURES (macOS only, ignored on other platforms)
+    This is macOS specific and ignored on other platforms.
     Set this to either "arm64", "x86_64", or a list of both "arm64;x86_64".
     The latter will build "universal apps" on macOS, whereas the former will either build Intel (x86_64) or Apple Silicon aka M1 (arm64) apps.